gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Need separate compiler, linker and assembler options for each operating system.
 - Need to discover which platforms a tool chain can build for.
 - Define some conventions for operating system names.
+- Add some opt-in way to define variants using a matrix of (flavour, tool chain, architecture, operating system).

 # Publishing and resolving shared libraries